 When we talk about how many “speeds” a bike has, there can be some confusion.
 The marketing department likes to multiply the number of cogs by the number of chainrings because big numbers are impressive.
 But the fact is there’s actually a lot of overlap, so a 9×2 doesn’t really have 18 gears.
 People who actually ride bikes only refer to the number of cogs in the cassette, so an 8 speed, a 9 speed etc… They may also mention whether they have a single, double, triple crankset, or they may simply say “9×2” or “2×9”.

+‘Derailleur’ is pretty hard to pronounce, but – fortunately – pretty easy to understand.
 The chain gets moved from one cog to another or one chainring to another by means of a derailleur.
-The front derailleur is a fairly simple device that simply pushes the chain off of one chainring to be picked up by the next.
+The front derailleur is a fairly simple device that simply pushes the chain off of one chainring to be picked up or ‘caught’ by the next.

 Teeth & Bike Gear Ratios Explained